jboss-developer/jboss-eap-quickstarts/picketlink-authentication-http-basic/README.md

 This example demonstrates the use of *CDI 1.0* and *PicketLink* in *JBoss Enterprise Application Platform 6* or *JBoss AS 7*.

-You'll learn from this quickstart how to use PicletLink to authenticate users using the HTTP Basic scheme.
+You'll learn from this quickstart how to use PicketLink to authenticate users using the HTTP Basic scheme.

 The application is configured to provide public access for some resources(eg.: /index.html) and to protected others for authenticated users only(eg.: /protected/*).